usnistgov/800-63-3/sp800-63-3/definitions.md

 A category that conveys the degree of confidence that the applicant's claimed identity is their real identity.

 #### Identity Proofing
-The process by which a CSP and an RA collect and verify information about a person for the purpose of issuing credentials to that person.
+The process by which a CSP collects, validates, and verifies information about a person.

 #### Identity Provider (IdP)
 The party that manages the subscriber’s primary authentication credentials and issues assertions derived from those credentials.
 This is commonly the CSP as discussed within this document suite.